Probabilistic Game-Theoretic Traffic Routing: Generalized Nash Equilibrium seeking

 is monotone.
 Monotonicity of the game mapping is one of the mildest conditions under which effective GNE seeking algorithms can be derived.
-However, Assumption \ref{as:ell} is not enough to guarantee the monotonicity of the game under study, even in the particular and relevant case $\ell_{(a,b)} = \ell_{(a,b)}^{\text{BPT}}$.
-The authors of \cite{bakhshayesh_decentralized_2021} show that monotonicity of the game mapping holds if a large enough number of non-controlled vehicles populate the roads \cite[Eq.
+The authors of \cite{bakhshayesh_decentralized_2021} show that monotonicity of the game defined using $\ell_{(a,b)}^{\text{BPT}}$ in \eqref{eq:bpt_latency} for all $(a,b)$ holds if enough non-controlled vehicles populate the roads \cite[Eq.
 18]{bakhshayesh_decentralized_2021}, with the caveat that this number must increase proportionally with the number of controlled vehicles.
-This {might not be reasonable in scenarios where} the share of controlled vehicles is large.
-In the following, we derive a milder condition for monotonicity.
+This {might not be reasonable if} the share of controlled vehicles is large.
+In the following, we derive a milder condition.